grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

   - Grafana Mimir
 ---

-# Get started with Grafana Mimir and GEM using the Helm chart
+# Get started with the Helm chart

 The mimir-distributed Helm chart allows you to configure, install, and upgrade Grafana Mimir and Grafana Enterprise Metrics (GEM) within a Kubernetes cluster.